Consulting

 Other ways to see if an IT vendor has good attrition

 A strong workforce is an engaged workforce.
 If the employees of a company are active on social media and share their knowledge or work experience publicly - it’s a good indicator of healthy company culture.
-As IT Vendors are typically engaging with their clients to solve problems, perhaps suggest asking your POC to speak with a specialist, or during a discovery call check with the team to see how they like the company, how long they’ve been part of the firm, etc. These simple questions often (but not always!) give a good pulse check on the company.
+As IT outsourcing providers are typically engaging with their clients to solve problems, perhaps suggest asking your POC to speak with a specialist, or during a discovery call check with the team to see how they like the company, how long they’ve been part of the firm, etc. These simple questions often (but not always!) give a good pulse check on the company.

 Research shows that employees want training opportunities, learn new skills, and maintain work-life balance.
 Organizations that take up initiatives to support their employees' hobbies, education, and career development are most likely to have low attrition rates.